Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/mapped-out/rules/_index.md

 {{% rules-block heading="Lands Unknown" %}}

 This expansion adds more possible **Map Tiles**.

-* Negative points / Negative effects / Raw points
-* Islands => trying to move here will fail; you simply don't move. => Everything else is just **clear water tiles** (on all sides).
-* Could be map-changers (you teleport, you take a tunnel, you return to start, you remove one tile at will, etcetera)
-* Stuff that only scores in very specific SETS / COMBINATIONS
+They can have the following types of actions.

+* **On Play**: the action triggers when you play the map tile during your turn (adding it to the map).
+* **On Visit**: the action triggers when you visit the map tile while moving (with your pawn).
+* **On Score**: the special rule applies when determining how much you score for this tile.

 @TODO: EXAMPLE IMAGE?